 So how can you discover new music?

-The reality is that the best way to discover great new music is by doing it the way that it’s always been done.
+The reality is that the best way to discover something great and new to you is by doing it the way that it’s always been done.
 Listening to a lot of music from a variety of sources.
-One platform or app alone will not provide you with an easy and consistent stream of incredible to you new music.
-There’s simply no dependable way to be spoon-fed new music that you’ll love.
-You, as a lover of music, need to do some digging.
-The effort to do so will not only yield incredible new music, it’ll create stronger bonds with that music and memories associated with the discovery of it.
+One platform or app alone will not provide you with an easy and consistent stream of what you’ll love.
+There’s simply no dependable way to be spoon-fed the new stuff that you’ll love.
+You simply need to do some digging.
+The effort to do so will not only yield something incredible, it’ll create stronger bonds with that music and memories associated with the discovery of it.

 Talk music with friends.
-Keeping your musical tastes to yourself are fine and all, but once you start talking music with friends, you’re bound to discover shared bonds and they can recommend to you great music to listen to and learn more about.
+Keeping your musical tastes to yourself are fine and all, but once you start talking about it with friends, you’re bound to discover shared bonds and they can recommend to you great artists and sounds to listen to and learn more about.

 Pay attention to music in your environment, whether it’s played in a store, on a show, in a movie, on radio.
 If you dig it, do some research online to determine the song.

-Blogs can be a decent way to discover new music.
+Blogs can be a decent way to discover.
 Find a few active blogs that regularly post about genres that you enjoy listening to.
-Beware, though… there are a number of blogs that seem to only post about music from the majors, which indicates that they’re likely getting paid to post, so your luck finding interesting music from them will likely be limited.
-Also be wary of blogs that have absolutely no quality control and only post whatever artists/labels who pay them ask to be posted.
+Beware, though… there are a number of blogs that seem to only post about music from the majors, which indicates that they’re likely getting paid to post, so your luck finding something interesting from them will likely be limited.
+Also be wary of blogs that have absolutely no quality control and post whatever artists/labels who pay them ask to be posted.
 Those are usually easy to spot because they have very little in the way of descriptive content about the music.

 Independent music labels

-Find out what music labels released the music you love and check out other artists that are releasing music there.
-In addition to labels that release music that you already love, find new labels as part of your online searches.
-When you search for artists you love, you’ll invariably find labels that release similar musical styles.
-Dig and explore their sites and artists.
-Many independent labels will allow you to sample their music in some way.
-Many netlabels will even let you download their music for free!
+Find out what music labels released releases you love and check out other artists from those labels.
+In addition to labels that release sounds you already love, find new labels as part of your online searches.
+When you search for artists you love, you’ll invariably discover labels that release similar musical styles.
+Dig and explore their websites and artists.
+Many independent labels will allow you to sample their catalog in some way.
+Many netlabels will even let you download their releases for free!

 Ultimately many of the methods we recommend seem pretty old-school, but they’re methods that work.
 They take effort on your part, but they result in discovering music that you’ll end up having a life-long relationship to.
-The more you spend time digging, the more likely you’ll discover and buy music made by artists who truly need your support.
-Digging for new music makes for a healthier music industry and stronger bonds to music you love.
+The more you spend time digging, the more likely you’ll discover and buy albums and songs made by artists who truly need your support.
+Digging for new music makes for a healthier music industry and stronger bonds to tunes you love.

 Finally… may we recommend?